 The Rural Residential land use designation covers several largely undeveloped agricultural tracts in the plan area, including large grazing properties west of La Cieneguilla.
 These areas should continue with primarily agricultural uses.
 Due to the large tracts under single ownership, if residential development is proposed, there is an opportunity to support planned compact residential development in conjunction with conservation easements that set aside land for the purpose of preserving contiguous agricultural land, major archeological sites and natural open space as well as trail easements for community pedestrian and equestrian connections to regional trails and open space.

-All new major residential subdivisions and developments should be required to submit a master site plan that protects adjacent properties, provides an environment within the layout of a site that contributes to a sense of community, preserves and enhances natural amenities and cultural resources; protects the natural features of a site that relate to its topography, shape, and size; and provides for a minimum amount of open space to serve the subdivision or development, pedestrian paths and trails; provide an efficient arrangement of buildings, circulation systems, and infrastructure.
+All new major residential subdivisions and developments should be required to submit a master site plan that protects adjacent properties, provides an environment within the layout of a site that contributes to a sense of community, preserves and enhances natural amenities and cultural resources; protects the natural features of a site that relate to its topography, shape, and size; and provides for a minimum amount of open space to serve the subdivision or development, creates pedestrian paths and trails; and provides an efficient arrangement of buildings, circulation systems, and infrastructure.

 Incentives in the form of density bonuses and reduced minimum lot size should be used to encourage compact development in conjunction with hooking up to County water and the establishment of major conservation easements.